 Someone who prefers not to pay for sites and will use aires, out of the way places, (leaving them cleaner than he found them) They also park in well-known Free Loader gathering spots for similar-minded folk.
 Some Free Loaders like to call themselves FLTs (see below)but they are imposters to it.
 See also Wild Camper

 FLT – Free Loading Tosser.
 Someone who finds a nice little legal stopover somewhere and stops for weeks on end because he can.
 Showers rarely and collects crap which is stashed in black bin bags under the van.
 Gets everyone guessing where his toilet waste is being dumped, generally resulting in barriers or no overnighting signs.
+This guy is a Tosser with a capital T.

 Full-timer – A person who travels and lives in a motorhome full time